Kuzziv/gamelib/README.md

 []
-* The library needs to Implementat at lest three design patterns
+* The library needs to Implementat at lest three C# design patterns
--
+- Observer pattern for characters, depending on what terrain they are on, then get a bouns or a debuff.
+- Factory pattern for creating characters, depending on what type of character you want to create.
+- Composite pattern for LootSystem to be able to have a bag that can contain other bags or items.

+the file structure should look like this

 - Config
   - Models
     - AppConfig.cs
   - Services
     - ConfigLoader.cs

+- CharacterFactory
+  - Models
+    - CharacterBase.cs
+    - NPC.cs
+    - Player.cs
+  - Services
+    - ICharacterFactory.cs
+    - NPCFactory.cs
+    - PlayerFactory.cs
+    - ISubject.cs
+    - IObserver.cs

 - Logging
+  - Models
+    - LogEntry.cs
+    - LogLevel.cs
   - Services
     - ILogger.cs
     - LogLevelFilter.cs
     - TraceLogger.cs
     - YamlFileLogger.cs
+    - CombinedLogger.cs

-- Tracing
+- Engine
   - Services
-    - ITracer.cs
-    - TraceLevelFilter.cs
-    - YourTracerImplementation.cs
+    - GameEngine.cs

-- Game
+- GameEnvironment
   - Models
+    - TerrainType.cs
+    - World.cs

+- LootSystem
+  - Models
-    - Character.cs
+    - ILootable.cs
-    - GameState.cs
+    - IItem.cs
-    - GameEvent.cs
+    - Weapon.cs
-    - ...
+    - Bag.cs
   - Services
-    - GameManager.cs
-    - GameFactory.cs
-    - GameValidator.cs
-    - ...
-- Utils
-  - LinqUtils.cs
-  - ...
+    - LootSystem.cs